 41 Id. at ¶¶ 5-9, VON Coalition Opening Comments on Scoping Memo at 3.

-42 Vonage Order at ¶ 5.
+54 Id. at ¶¶ 5-9, VON Coalition Opening Comments on Scoping Memo at 3.

-44 Vonage Order at ¶ 23, ¶ 25.
+4457 Vonage Order at ¶ 23, ¶ 25.

-these specific facts, the FCC concluded that there were no practical means for separating Vonage's DigitalVoice into interstate and intrastate components for purposes of enabling dual federal and state jurisdiction.45
+were no practical means for separating Vonage's DigitalVoice into interstate and intrastate components for purposes of enabling dual federal and state jurisdiction.45 over market entry regulations.58

-Minnesota's rules required that telephone companies apply for operating authority provide detailed financial information, business plans, and proposed services.46 The FCC, on the other hand, had eliminated interstate market entry requirements out of concern that these could stifle innovation and new services, while unconditional entry would promote competition.47 Thus, the FCC held that allowing Minnesota to regulate DigitalVoice would thwart federal law and policy.48
+Minnesota's rules required that telephone companies apply for operating authority provide detailed financial information, business plans, and proposed services.4659 The FCC, on the other hand, had eliminated interstate market entry requirements out of concern that these could stifle innovation and new services, while unconditional entry would promote competition.4760 Thus, the FCC held that allowing Minnesota to regulate DigitalVoice would thwart federal law and policy.4861

 Three parties to this proceeding identify their members as providers of only nomadic interconnected VoIP service: VON Coalition, Sangoma, and Cloud.
 These parties further clarified how nomadic interconnected VoIP may be distinguished.
-Cloud states that nomadic interconnected VoIP service is "able to operate independently from the network operators by providing over the top, nomadic solutions that are network provider agnostic" [emphasis added].49 VON similarly emphasizes the independence from the telecommunications network in its description.
-"Nomadic, or over-the-top, VoIP services do not provide last mile infrastructure but instead allow a user to make phone calls with the same NANP [North American Numbering Plan] number anywhere with an internet connection."50 Cloud describes the distinction between fixed and nomadic interconnected VoIP as follows:
+Cloud states that nomadic interconnected VoIP service is "able to operate independently from the network operators by providing over the top, nomadic solutions that are network provider agnostic" [emphasis added].4962 VON similarly emphasizes the independence from the telecommunications network in its description.
+"Nomadic, or over-the-top, VoIP services do not provide last mile infrastructure but instead allow a user to make phone calls with the same NANP [North American Numbering Plan] number anywhere with an internet connection."50Cloud describes the distinction between fixed and nomadic interconnected VoIP as follows:

-49 Cloud Reply Comments on Scoping Memo at 4-5.
+4962 Cloud Reply Comments on Scoping Memo at 4-5 (emphasis added).